eosrio/hyperion-docs/docs/providers/install/lxd.md

 ## 4. Import the Hyperion image

-!!! info "LXC"
+!!! info "Note"
-    The next command is LXC (Client), which is part of LXD (Daemon).
-This command is often used to manage resources, and you can learn more about it by typing:
+    Now, you are going to use the LXC (Client), which is part of LXD (Daemon).
+This command is used to manage resources, and you can learn more about it by typing:

     ```shell
     lxc --help
     ```

+!!! tip
+    In some environments you may need to use **`sudo`** to run the `lxc` command.

 !!! linux "Linux Terminal"
+    Now that you have the image downloaded, you can import it to LXD storage using the command below:

     ```shell
     lxc image import hyperion_3.3.9-5.tar.zst --alias hyperion-starter
     ```